 SOME BACKGROUND

-A strong streak of optimism runs through all of Beau Jest's work, and a willingness to experiment with many styles.
-Mask and puppets, historical events, cabaret artists, cartoonists, tap dancers, choreographers, and composers have been but a few of the influences on the company's collaborations.
+A strong streak of optimism runs through Beau Jest's work, and a willingness to experiment with multiple forms.
+Masks and puppets, historical events, cabaret artists, cartoonists, tap dancers, choreographers, and composers have been but a few of the influences on the company's collaborations.
+Their deep dive into the absurd world of Tennessee Williams' later works came about through a productive partnership with the Provincetown Tennessee Williams Festival which included three world-premieres of unknown works by Mr. Williams and imaginative re-stagings of rarely produced plays in five appearances from 2009-2025.

 landscapelandscapelandscapelandscape

 The company is led by Davis Robinson, Artistic Director and founder.
-Davis began training and performing with Tony Montanaro at the Celebration Barn Theater, and continued his studies in Paris with Jacques LeCoq.
+Davis began training and performing with Tony Montanaro at the Celebration Barn Theater and continued his studies in Paris with Jacques LeCoq.
 He has studied improvisation and choreography with Mark Morris, Pilobolus, Bill Irwin, and Lotte Goslar, as well as mask work with Ralph Lee.
 He has an MFA in movement education from Boston University, and a BA from Hampshire College in directing and improvisation.
-Mr. Robinson is on the faculty at Bowdoin College in Portland, Maine, where he teaches acting, movement, and physical comedy.
+Mr. Robinson is on the faculty at Bowdoin College in Portland, Maine, where he teaches acting, directing, and physical comedy.
+He also frequently leads workshops at the Celebration Barn Theater in South Paris, ME.

 Founding member of the company Lisa Tucker has continued writing and performing with Beau Jest since its inception.